rlanzafame/test_push_workshop_template/content/lessons/lesson0.md

-# Lesson 0: Head start with GH template
+# Lesson 0: Head start with GitHub template

 This lesson gives you a head start in creating your own online book using GitHub and the template repository [JB2_book_template](https://github.com/FreekPols/JB2_book_template).

 ## Set up your own repository